ng-Classic/ng-classic/aio/content/guide/structural-directives.md

 ## Improving template type checking for custom directives

 You can improve template type checking for custom directives by adding template guard properties to your directive definition.
-These properties help the Angular Classictemplate type checker find mistakes in the template at compile time, which can avoid runtime errors.
+These properties help the Angular Classic template type checker find mistakes in the template at compile time, which can avoid runtime errors.
 These properties are as follows:

 *   A property `ngTemplateGuard_(someInputProperty)` lets you specify a more accurate type for an input expression within the template